Recession may be around the corner.. what causes it and how should you prepare?

 For example: Technically, the Great Recession that began in 2007 lasted only 18 months, but the impact of the crisis had an effect on consumers for much longer.

 Economists call this long-term effect, especially in the labor market, a “slowdown.”
-The 2020 recession itself was brief, but mass layoffs and furloughs, along with a rapid shift to working from home, shattered previous assumptions about the value and meaning of work.
+The 2020 recession itself was brief, but mass layoffs and furloughs, along with a rapid shift to working from home, shattered previous assumptions regarding the value and meaning of work.
 All over the world, workers’ resentment of their employers has sparked a movement to search for something better, a phenomenon known as the “Great Resignation”.

 What causes stagnation?